natcap/invest.users-guide/source/fisheries.rst

 Maturity at Age/Stage
 ^^^^^^^^^^^^^^^^^^^^^

 Maturity at age or stage is used to determine the abundance of spawners if you choose Beverton-Holt or Ricker for the recruitment function.
-These parameters may be taken from other studies, or estimated from data using, for instance, the equation given below.
+These parameters may be taken from other studies, or estimated from data using, for instance, the equation below.
 If local data are not available, www.fishbase.org provides basic life history information for many species of fish.

 Maturity-at-age, :math:`{m}_{a}`, may be calculated using a maturity ogive governed by a logistic function: